lf-edge/eve/docs/APP-CONNECTIVITY.md

 actions.
 If the packet is allowed and the destination is external, packet will be transmitted out through one of the network ports used by the network instance.
-Note that if NI is switch (L2 only), packet will be just forwarded through the (single) port, not routed.
+Note that if NI is switch (L2 only), packet will be just forwarded through one of the ports, not routed.
 If the packet is allowed and the destination is another app (inside the same NI), packet's dst MAC address will be set to the dst app MAC, and it will be forwarded again through the same bridge